ssoloff/dice-server-js/README.md

 # dice-server-js
-Server for parsing and executing dice notation
+Server for parsing and executing dice notation.